BHRT For Women

 Bioidentical hormone replacement therapy (BHRT) is the use of “bioidentical hormones” to supplement your body’s natural supply when you aren’t producing enough on your own for optimal health.
 Hormones are messenger chemicals that tell other parts of the body how and when to work.
 They control almost all tasks in the body.
 Low or imbalanced hormone levels can have widespread effects on your health and feeling of well-being.
-In women, BHRT is most commonly used to treat the symptoms of perimenopause and menopause.
+In women, BHRT is most used to address the symptoms of perimenopause and menopause.
 However, hormone imbalances can occur at any age, even in women as young as in their 20s.

 Benefits of BHRT for Women

 When a woman’s hormones are out of balance, hormone replacement therapy may help relieve a wide array of different symptoms, both physical and emotional.
 BHRT may alleviate symptoms by tackling the root cause, not just the symptoms themselves.